 One of the most exciting buzz these days in web circles is about HTML5 and specifically video on HTML5.
-HTML5 Video players is one of the most notable new features in HTML5, it allows you to embed video without the use of flash.
+HTML5 Video players is one of the most notable new features in HTML5.
+It allows you to embed video without the use of flash.
 HTML5 video player tag is as simple as the following line of code.

 Top 1: YouTube HTML5 Player